danae/vanillaquery/README.md

 ```bash
 composer require dengsn/vanillaquery
 ```
-Alternatively you can download the latest source code or the master branch yoursel.
+Alternatively you can download the latest source code or the master branch yourself.
 Be sure to include the `vendor/autoload.php` file to autoload all classes and dependencies.

 <a name="usage"></a>